TheAsianNextDoor/Pins-R-Us/README.md

 # AutomatedPins

-Project for automating the process of buing pins using Selenium Web Driver
+Project for automating the process of buying pins using Selenium Web Driver